isomerpages/govtech-corp/_about-us/Who We Are.md

 </div>
 </div>
 <div class="isomer-card-body">
-<div class="isomer-card-title">Smart Cities</div>
+<div class="isomer-card-title">Build Smart Cities</div>
-<div class="isomer-card-description">We harness the latest smart city technologies for a better-lived experience
+<div class="isomer-card-description">We harness the latest smart city technologies to create better living
-and higher productivity for the nation.</div>
+experiences for citizens and higher productivity for the economy.
+They include the Open Digital Platform for smart district management and assistive technologies such as the eCanvas for persons with disabilities.</div>
 </div>
 </div>
 <div class="isomer-card">